MadStu/HTMLCSSEPP/README.md

 - The "Stardos Stencil" font was used from Google Fonts https://fonts.google.com/
 - All text content for the website was written by me.
+- The README.md file is based on the template provided by the Code Institute.

 ### Media

-- All photographic images are owned by me.
+- All photographic images on the website are owned by me.
+- The responsive mockup image at the top of the README.md was created at https://websitemockupgenerator.com/